World Plants Logo

 Bark/Stem Description

-Young branches are grayish brown.
-Current year branchlets are purplish brown, 2 - 3 mm thick, glabrous.
+Young branches are greyish brown.
+Current year branchlets are purplish brown, 2-3 mm thick, and glabrous.

 Flower/Leaf Bud Description